Gyro gunsight: German developments

 The development of the EZ 40 gyro sight began in 1935 at the Carl Zeiss and Askania companies, but was of low priority.
-Not until the beginning of 1942, when a US P-47 Thunderbolt fighter equipped with a gyro-stabilised sight was captured, did the RLM speed up research.
 In the summer of 1941, the EZ 40, for which both the Carl Zeiss and Askania companies were submitting their developments, was rejected.
 Tested in a Bf 109 F, Askania's EZ 40 produced 50 to 100% higher hit probability compared to the then standard sight, the REVI C12c.
+It was however too large and unstable.
 In the summer of 1943 an example of the EZ 41 developed by the Zeiss company was tested, but was refused because of too many faults.
 In the summer 1942, the Askania company began work on the EZ 42, a gunsight which could be adjusted for the target's wingspan (in order to estimate distance to the target).
+The EZ 42 was made up by two major parts, and lead computation was provided by two gyroscopes.
+The system, weighing 13.6 kg (30 lb) complete, of which the reflector sight was 3.2 kg, much larger than allied models.
 Three examples of the first series of 33 pieces were delivered in July 1944.
-These were followed by further 770 units, the last being delivered by the beginning of March 1945.
+At this time, the Germans became aware that the British were using gyroscopic sights in their fighters, so the decision was made to rush sights into mass production at the Steinheil company in Munich before trials were fully complete.
+Thus, these were followed by further 770 units, the majority being built in early 1945.
 Each unit took 130 labour hours to produce.
-The EZ 42 was made up by two major parts, and lead computation was provided by two gyroscopes.
-The system, weighing 13.6 kg (30 lb) complete, of which the reflector sight was 3.2 kg, was ordered into mass production at the Steinheil company in Munich.

 Approximately 200 of the sights were installed into Fw 190 and Me 262 fighters for field testing.
 The pilots reported that attacks from 20 degrees deflection were possible, and that although the maximum range of the EZ 42 was stated as approximately 1,000 meters, several enemy aircraft were shot down from a combat distance of 1,500 meters.

-The EZ 42 was compared with the Allied G.G.S. captured from in a P-47 Thunderbolt in September 1944 in Germany.
+The EZ 42 was compared with the Allied G.G.S. from a captured P-47 Thunderbolt in September 1944 in Germany.
 Both sights were tested in the same Fw 190, and by the same pilot.
 The conclusion was critical of the moving graticule of the G.G.S., which could be obscured by the target.
 Compared to the EZ 42, the Allied sight's prediction angle was found on average to be 20% less accurate, and vary by 1% per degree.
 Tracking accuracy with the G.G.S. measured as the mean error of the best 50% of pictures was 20% worse than with the EZ 42.
+Under postwar interrogation, German technical staff said that they felt that the trial methodology was inadequate, while RAE assessed the results to be of doubtful validity, noting in addition that the German system would be subject to considerable altitude and temperature sensitivity.
+The British were also very critical of the "extremely simple" training offered on usage of the sights.